 Importantly, a large, randomized, multicenter, double-blind, placebo-controlled trial comparing the use of acetyl-L-carnitine with placebo in 409 women receiving taxane-based chemotherapy for breast cancer showed worsened CIPN.
 This worsening persisted over 2 years.[

 Studies of acupuncture for CIPN have been reported.
-Refer to the Chemotherapy-induced peripheral neuropathy section in the PDQ summary on Acupuncture for information about these studies.
+For more information, see the Chemotherapy-induced peripheral neuropathy section in Acupuncture.

 Scrambler therapy is the application of electrical currents to discrete areas of the body as guided by the patient's report of pain.
 The therapy is usually applied in ten consecutive sessions, although guidelines permit the skipping of weekend days.
 The technique is operator dependent, given the importance of identifying the area to treat and the application of the electrical current through five electrodes (referred to as artificial neurons).
 Furthermore, before daily scrambler therapy sessions, adjustments of the electrode placement and dose, titrated to pain relief, are required.
 Finally, it has been observed that misapplication of the currents induces worse pain.

 The proposed mechanism of scrambler therapy begins with the observation that chronic pain may represent dysregulation of the somatosensory nervous system.[